 Best Ohio Disability Discrimination Attorney Answer: What disability accommodations are employees entitled to from an employer?
 Can my employer fire me for being disabled?
 How much disability time off can I get from my job?

-The dedicated lawyers at The Spitz Law Firm have blogged about disability discrimination in the workplace many times before.
+The dedicated lawyers at Spitz, The Employee’s Law Firm have blogged about disability discrimination in the workplace many times before.
 (See Is It Wrongful Termination To Fire Disabled Workers?; Can My Employer Refuse To Give Me A Reasonable Disability Accommodation?; Is Alcoholism A Disability Under The ADA? – Call The Right Attorney; and Can I Be Fired For Going To The Doctor? – Call The Right Attorney).

 The Americans with Disabilities Act (“ADA“) is the federal law which prohibits discrimination in employment on the basis of disability.
 Although the ADA has been around since 1990, employers can still struggle with implementing the Act’s requirements – often to the detriment of their employees.
 Ohio disabled workers are also protected under Ohio R.C. § 4112.02(A).
 One of the clearer aspects of this law is that your employer cannot fire you because you have a disability.
 Not only is this disability discrimination, but also wrongful termination.

 One area where there is some confusion is in the subject of disability accommodation.
 The ADA makes employers with over fifteen employees provide reasonable accommodations to its disabled employees.
 Reasonable accommodations, as defined by the ADA, may include: